lit/lit.dev/packages/lit-dev-content/site/docs/composition/mixins.md

 ```

 The above example ensures that the class being passed to the mixin extends from
-`LitElement`, so that your mixin can rely on callabcks and other API provided by
+`LitElement`, so that your mixin can rely on callbacks and other API provided by
 Lit.

 ### Typing the subclass